jojijacobk/JavaScript-Knowledge/README.md

 Javascript doesn't have multi-threading feature, but for performance sake if there was a possibility to run a piece of program in parallell which doesn't need to share resource with main program, that would be pretty useful.
 HTML5 realized this opportunity and introduced _Web Workers_.

 ## Web Workers

+Web workers are way to achieve async in must-threaded execution environment.
+Web workers isn't a feature of Javascript and also that Javascript is not multi-threaded.
+But, browser provides web worker so that you can achieve multi-threading capability to Javascript by leveraging it.
+Normally, there is only a single thread to perform both the DOM rendering and all other Javascript code execution in a page.
+But, when you introduce web worker you can use it to perform all the Non-DOM javascript code execution in a separate thread to work in parallel and later interact with the main thread via postMesage.

 A worker thread is a feature provided by hosting environment (browser), its not part of Javascript because there is no multi-threading in Javascript.

 ### Dedicated worker